The Real World: Philadelphia

 The Real World: Philadelphia is the fifteenth season of MTV's reality television series The Real World, which focuses on a group of diverse strangers living together for several months in a different city each season, as cameras follow their lives and interpersonal relationships.
-It is the third season of The Real World to be filmed in the Mid-Atlantic States region of the United States, specifically in Pennsylvania.
+It is the third season of The Real World to be filmed in Pennsylvania.

 The season featured seven people who lived in a three-story building, and production began filming from April 30 to August 20, 2004.
+The season had a cast introduction special on August 24, 2004.
 The season premiered on September 7 of that year and consisted of 26 episodes.
 The season premiere was watched by 3.3 million viewers.

 Season changes

 The Philadelphia season is the first with two openly gay men, Karamo Brown and William Hernandez, in the cast.
 (The first season to have two gay cast members, regardless of sex, was the 2002 Chicago season, although the 1999 Hawaii season featured a bisexual woman and a gay man).